 "The Queen" created by Reception, Year 1 and Year 2

-Promoting British Values at Bishopstone CofE Primary School
+Promoting British Values at Bishopstone CE Primary School

 The DfE have recently reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
+The Government set out its definition of British Values in 2014.
 At Bishopstone these values are reinforced regularly and in the following ways:

 We have a student council which meets regularly with the Headteacher to discuss issues raised in class council meetings.
 The council has its own budget and is genuinely able to effect change within the school.
 Every child on the student council is voted in by their class.